Drive sales on autopilot with ecommerce-focused featuresSee Features

 The busiest and most important period of the retail calendar is almost upon us.
 If you’ve been wise, you’ll have been preparing to get your slice of the lucrative Black Friday pie.

 Email marketing conversion rates hit their peak on this popular holiday.
-An impressive 1 in 8 shoppers who clicked an email on Black Friday and Cyber Monday made a purchase in 2020.
+On Black Friday, nearly one in ten people who clicked on a promotional email went on to make a purchase in 2022.

 Your marketing strategy should be fully optimized and ready to take advantage of the huge increase in customer interest.